MBSR for Adults

 Since then there has been a tremendous amount of research coming out of Harvard, UCLA, Stanford, UW-Madison and other institutions providing insight into, not only how MBSR is helpful and how MBSR works, but also how it actually can change our brains for the better through positive neuroplasticity.
 You will find a plethora of this research at the American Mindfulness Research Association or www.goamra.org

-The 8- week structured class, along with ongoing practice, trains attention and cultivates awareness, helping us to utilize of our inner resources and providing us with the positive coping tools we need to become strong and resilient in both body and mind.
+This 8- week structured class and full day mindfulness retreat, along with ongoing practice, trains attention and cultivates awareness, helping us to utilize of our inner resources and providing us with the positive coping tools we need to become strong and resilient in both body and mind.

 Mindfulness as defined by Jon Kabbat Zin is: